-If you are 18 or under you may travel with other families or your own parents around New Zealand.
+You may travel with other families or your own natural parents around New Zealand.
 We can help you do this.
 We can also help you to join a tour around New Zealand with your age group or you can join a school organised trip overseas or around New Zealand.
 Remember!
 We also take all new international students on a camp for 2 days to the Wairarapa in February.
 You will have the opportunity to go rafting, abseiling, high rope climbing and sometimes surfing.

 Must I have medical Insurance?

-Yes, all international students must have medical and travel insurance for their time in New Zealand.
+Yes, all international students must have medical and travel insurance yhat covers their time in New Zealand.
 We can arrange this for you.

 Is English Language tuition included in the tuition fees?

-Yes, you don’t need to pay more money for English Language classes.
+Yes, you don’t need to pay extra money for English Language classes.
 English lessons are part of your school curriculum.
 We have an excellent English Language Department to help you learn English and prepare you for university study.

 Is there any language support for students in their mainstream curriculum subject classes?

 Yes, in year 9 - 11 classes.
-We also have a Science and Mathematics Support class that provide extra language support for Year 11 Science, Year 12 & 13 Mathematics.
+We also have a Science and Mathematics Support class that provide extra language support for Year 11 Science and Mathematics and YEar 12 & 13 Mathematics.

 Can international students take music lessons?

-Yes, many of our international students take music lessons.
+Yes, many of our international students take music lessons after school hours.
 This is an additional cost.
 They can also join the school choir, school band, rock bands or the school orchestra.
-Every year the music department takes students annually on a music camp in March outside Wellington which is very popular and a lot ofun.
+Every year the music department takes students on a music camp in March outside Wellington which is very popular and a lot ofun.

 Can I play sports at Onslow College?